Trump search: What may come next in inquiry with legal peril - NewsBreak

 Corcoran asserted that it was a “bedrock principle” that a president has absolute authority to declassify documents — though he doesn't actually say that Trump did so.
 He also said the primary law governing the mishandling of classified information doesn't apply to the president.

-The statute that he cited in the letter was not among the ones the affidavit suggests the Justice Department is basing its investigation on.
-And in a footnote in the affidavit, an FBI agent observed that the law criminalizing the mishandling of national defense information does not use the term classified information.
+The statute that he cited in the letter was not among the ones the affidavit suggests that Justice Department is basing its investigation on.
+And in a footnote in the affidavit, an FBI agent observed that the law about national defense information does not use the term classified information.

-Meanwhile, a federal judge in Florida told the Justice Department on Saturday to provide her with more specific information about the classified records removed from his Florida estate and said it was her “preliminary intent” to appoint a special master in the case.
-Trump’s lawyers are seeking an independent review of the records to identify any that may be protected by executive privilege.

 WHAT HAS THE BIDEN ADMINISTRATION SAID?

-The White House has for weeks been notably circumspect about the investigation, with officials repeatedly saying they'll let the Justice Department do its job.
-But there are signs the administration is taking note.
+The White House has been notably circumspect about the investigation, with officials repeatedly saying they will let the Justice Department do its job.

-The director of national intelligence, Avril Haines, did notify Congress on Friday that her office would lead a classification review of the documents recovered during the search.

-Intelligence officials will also conduct an assessment of any potential risk to national security, Haines wrote the leaders of two House committees who had requested it.
+National security spokesman John Kirby, responding to a question this week about whether the administration would do a damage assessment about the sensitive secrets at Mar-a-Lago, responded that he didn't want to get ahead of the FBI.

+President Joe Biden appeared Friday to mock the idea that Trump could have simply declassified all the documents in his possession, telling reporters, “I just want you to know I’ve declassified everything in the world.
+I’m president I can do — c’mon!"

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP